opentensor/bits/README.md

 - **Reviewer:** Any community member who reviews and provides feedback on BITs during the Draft and Review stages.

-## BITs Workflow

-The typical workflow for a BIT is as follows:

-1. **Draft:** The BIT is submitted as a pull request and is open for discussion.
-2. **Review:** After initial discussion, the BIT moves to the Review stage, where it undergoes more rigorous analysis.
-3. **Last Call:** If the BIT passes the Review stage, it enters the Last Call phase for any final comments.
-4. **Final:** The BIT is finalized, merged, and implemented (if applicable).

 ## FAQs

 ### What is the purpose of BITs?